BG3-Community-Library-Team/bg3-community/test/alitheas-apothecary/wip.md

 The Variation below it will point to a specific rig for that emotion!
 Each character usually only has 8 expression rigs for a given emotion.
 These are all variants on that emotion, and you can swap them out by changing the "value" for the variation attribute.

 In the above example, the first emotion listed is the "Surprised" emotion, which has a value ID of 64.
 Below it is its variation, variation 1.
 This  corresponds to variant B of the surprised emotion!
 Meaning its rig will be the Surprised_B rig of the character.
-Like most things in the timeline files, the value IDs of the emotion variation rigs starts at 0 (the emotions themselves don't, though.
-Again, check the Emotion Rigs Quick Ref tab to find the value ID of the emotion you need!)
+Like most things in the timeline files, the value IDs of the emotion variation rigs starts at 0, unlike the emotions themselves.
+You can check the Emotion Rigs Quick Ref tab to find the value ID of the emotion you need!

 Now, in the above example, the the second emotion listed is Happy, with no variation.
 This means that the variation ID is 0, and that the character will start using the Happy_A rig at that time!